Intellectual property (IP) refers to the products of your creativity, for example, original literary and artistic works, scientific inventions, etc.

 Examples of substantial intellectual contributions include:

 It’s important to note that, unlike the IP Policy, the Code does not quantify a minimum level for the substantial intellectual contribution to give rise to these rights.
 Further, the Code only states the minimum requirements.
 If there are funding provisions, discipline standards, best practice guidelines (such as ICMJE), or journal requirements that apply, the Code requires that authorship must be attributed by following the most stringent of any applicable requirements.

 There’s no reference in the Code to authorship order decisions.
 As a general guide however, it’s recommended that the order of authorship credit should reflect the relative contributions to that specific publication, regardless of an author’s role in the overall project.
 Having said this, you’d ordinarily be listed as first author on any multiple-authored paper that’s based primarily on your thesis or Master’s research report.

 All co-authors must agree to publish, meaning that any individual author can withhold consent and prevent publication.
 If an author or authors proceed to publication without crediting everyone who qualifies as an author and also having their consent to publish, they open themselves up to an allegation of research misconduct.

-Complaints or issues about authorship can be raised with one of the faculty Research Integrity Advisors.
+Complaints or issues about authorship can be raised with a faculty Research Integrity Advisor.